-Praise For The U.S. HIV Program That Trump Wants To Cut
+Praise For The Global HIV Program That Trump Wants To Cut

 The 22nd annual International AIDS Conference is currently underway in Amsterdam.
 And several studies are looking at the U.S. government's largest foreign HIV program: the President's Emergency Plan for AIDS Relief, or PEPFAR.